NLaff/lafferty.co-v2/content/reviews/wrike.md

 Are you sick and tired of juggling a dozen different apps just to manage a single work task?
 Relying on a hodgepodge of software is more than just a nuisance — it's ineffective, a waste of time, and a security nightmare, especially given the number of data leaks nowadays.
 There has to be a more effective way to get things done... right?

-[Introducing Wrike](https://click.nicklafferty.com/wrike), one of the most popular all-in-one work management apps!
+[Introducing Wrike](https://click.nicklafferty.com/wrike), one of the most popular [free project management tools](/reviews/free-project-management-tools/)!
 Wrike combines and eliminates dozens of other workflow tools to help you perform better in a fraction of the time!
 No matter your industry, Wrike is here to help you **get things done** without all the hassle.

 This Wrike review takes you through the app's current set of features, as well as four free Wrike alternatives that you simply can't miss.
 Sound like a plan?
 Let's get right into it.